lulu3202/3_MachineLearning_Regression/3_Machinelearning-regression/simple linear regeression/README.md

 # Simple Linear Regression Hands-on project

 ## Introduction
-This project implements object detection using the YOLOv3 model on the salary dataset.
+This project is about developing a simple linear regression model to predict the salary details based on years of experience (from the salary dataset).

 ## Dataset
 - This salary dataset contains two columns:'Years of Experience'	and 'Salary'

-##Model Creation/Learning
+## Model Creation/Learning
 - Data Collection
 - Data Preprocessing
 - Input/Output Split